 Equity interest holders are parties who hold an ownership interest (i.e., equity interest) in the Debtor.
 In a corporation, entities holding preferred or common stock are equity interest holders.
-In a partnership, equity interest holders include both general and limited partners.
-In a limited liability company ("LLC"), the equity interest holders are the members.
-Finally, with respect to an individual who is a debtor, the Debtor is the equity interest holder.

-The current equity interest holder is Taeus Holdings, Inc. who is unimpaired under the Plan and will not retain their interest in the Debtor unless the Plan is confirmed.
+The current equity interest holder is Taeus Holdings, Inc. who is unimpaired under the Plan and will retain its interest if the Court confirms the Plan and creditors are paid 100 cents on the dollar as indicated.